Cruise Themed Nautical Birthday Party: Great kids party theme where your guests sail away for the day with a house turned cruise ship!

 Lunch In The Dining Room

 After napkin folding class it was time for a fancy lunch in the main dining room.
 Fancy lunches and dinners have become a real highlight of cruising for us.
 In the early years the kids ordered from the kids menus.
 We used to bring electronics to keep them entertained.
 Now, the girls are becoming real foodies.
 They’ve really enjoyed trying out new things and ordering off of the adult menu sometimes.
-Maddie had a lot of fun coming up with her three course menu -which included lots of favourites from cruising.
+Maddie had a lot of fun coming up with her three course menu.
+We included lots of favourites from cruising.
+Guests were given three choices for each course, and the waiters came around and took each of their orders for lunch.
+We wanted the menu to feel fancy, but not so fancy that the kids didn’t know what to order or enjoy their choices.
+I tried to make sure there was something that everyone would enjoy, even our more picky eaters.

 My husband Roland and friend Heather were the waiters and I was the chef for the afternoon.
 It was a lot of fun preparing a kid-friendly, but fancy meal.
-Just like on the ship, you could even order two desserts.
+Just like on the ship, you could even order two desserts, which has to be one of the best cruise highlights.

 Staff Name Tags